Online Influence Maximization under Independent Cascade Model with Semi-Bandit Feedback: Related Work

-\textbf{IM bandits for different influence models and settings:} Vaswani \etal~\cite{vaswani2015influence} proposed a learning algorithm for a different and more challenging feedback model, where the learning agent observes influenced \emph{nodes but not the edges}, but they do not give any guarantees.
+\textbf{IM bandits for different influence models and settings:} There exist a number of extensions and related results for IM bandits.
+We only mention the most related ones (see \cite{valko2016bandits} for a recent survey).
+Vaswani \etal~\cite{vaswani2015influence} proposed a learning algorithm for a different and more challenging feedback model, where the learning agent observes influenced \emph{nodes but not the edges}, but they do not give any guarantees.
 Carpentier and Valko \cite{carpentier2016revealing} give a minimax optimal algorithm for IM bandits but only consider a \emph{local model} of influence with a \emph{single} source and a cascade of influences never happens.
-In related networked bandits~\cite{fang2014networked}, the learner chooses a node and its reward is the \emph{sum} of the rewards of the chosen node and its neighborhood.
-The problem gets more challenging when we allow the influence probabilities to change \cite{bao2016online}, when we allow the seed set to be chosen adaptively \cite{vaswani2016adaptive}, or when we consider a continuous model \cite{farajtabar2016multistage}.
+In related networked bandits~\citep{fang2014networked}, the learner chooses a node and its reward is the \emph{sum} of the rewards of the chosen node and its neighborhood.
+The problem gets more challenging when we allow the influence probabilities to change \citep{bao2016online}, when we allow the seed set to be chosen adaptively \citep{vaswani2016adaptive}, or when we consider a continuous model \citep{farajtabar2016multistage}.
 Furthermore, Sigla \etal\,\cite{singla2015information} treats the IM setting with an additional observability constraints, where we face a restriction on which nodes we can choose at each round.
-This setting is also related to the \emph{volatile multi-armed bandits} where the set of possible arms changes \cite{bnaya2013social}.
-Vaswani \etal~\cite{DBLP:journals/corr/VaswaniKWGLS17} proposed a diffusion-independent algorithm for IM semi-bandits with a wide range of diffusion models, based on the maximum-reachability approximation.
+This setting is also related to the \emph{volatile multi-armed bandits} where the set of possible arms changes \citep{bnaya2013social}.
+Vaswani \etal~\cite{vaswani2017model} proposed a diffusion-independent algorithm for IM semi-bandits with a wide range of diffusion models, based on the maximum-reachability approximation.
 Despite its wide applicability, the maximum reachability approximation introduces an additional approximation factor to the scaled regret bounds.
 As they have discussed, this approximation factor can be large in some cases.
+Lagr\'ee \etal\,\cite{lagree2017algorithms} treat a \emph{persistent} extension of IM bandits when some nodes become persistent over the rounds and no longer yield rewards.
+This work is also a generalization and extension of recent work on cascading bandits \cite{kveton15cascading, kveton15combinatorial, ZongNSKWK16}, since cascading bandits can be viewed as variants of online influence maximization problems with special topologies (chains).